allenfengjr/GAMES101_homework/README.md

 You can also find the slides in GAMES website.

-TODO: I will try to find the code of bonus.
-I have finished them and submitted them successfully.
-However, I may not able to find them now because I change my laptop.
+TODO: I will try to find the bonus codes.
+I have completed them and submitted them successfully.
+However, I may not able to find them now because I switc hed my laptop.